oricis/Caliopen/devtools/README.md

 Services available in the docker compose stack are:

 - redis
-- elasticsearch (v2.x)
+- elasticsearch
 - cassandra
-- caliopen ReST API
-- caliopen cli
+- caliopen's api (api)
+- caliopen's frontend (frontend)
+- caliopen's lmtp service (broker)

-You can start daemon services using these commands:
+You can start storage services using these commands:

 ```
 cd devtools
 docker-compose build
 docker-compose up -d redis cassandra elasticsearch
 ```
+(wait few seconds for cassandra to warm-up)

 Then you can setup storage, create an user and import email using caliopen cli tool:
 ```